Vantiq/vantiq-extension-sources/fhirAssembly/README.md

       [Encounter](https://hl7.org/fhir/R4/encounter.html)) or information/errors returned in the form of an [OperationOutcome](https://hl7.org/fhir/R4/operationoutcome.html).
     * These data items are often important to the interpretation of an interaction's outcome.
 * `Modifiers` -- This can be used as a general parameter to most operations.
-It generally contains , and
+This object can contain the following properties.
     * `headers` -- (Object) Any HTTP headers that may be desired (_e.g._, the `If-None-Exist` header used for conditional create)
     * `generalParams` -- (Object) Any _general parameters_ (_e.g._, `_summary`, `_count`) to be used for the
       interaction.
 Those of use for what data is returned (such as those mentioned) are accepted.
 The `_format`